-The Yellow folders will be used for the wills, life insurance, directives, living will, and power of attorney documents.
+The Yellow folders will be used for the wills, life insurance, directives, living wills, and power of attorney documents.
 Have only one folder for each insurance company you have.
-It makes it easier when they send you updated information and you need to swap up the paperwork.
+It makes it easier when they send you updated information, and you need to swap up the paperwork.

-You may want to buy extra of the manila folders just in case you need them in the future.
+You may want to buy extra manila folders just in case you need them in the future.

-Adult children's personal important documents in the fireproof safe.
+Adult children's personal important documents are in the fireproof safe.